 Helps drive more revenue for Orchid Design

 In-house rapid prototyping capability has also helped Orchid Design earn more repeat business from happy clients.
 “Rapid prototyping, and the subsequent design enhancements it facilitates, really helps showcase our expertise not just in design, but also in manufacturability,” says McLaughlin.
 “And our customers remember that when it comes time to transfer the product into manufacturing.
-It gives them a really high degree of comfort about working with Orchid for the entire process, not just design.”
+It gives them a really high degree of comfort about working with Orchid for the entire process.”

-McLaughlin strongly believes that having the Objet Alaris30 printer is a competitive advantage for Orchid Design.
-“Until the Objet Alaris30 came to market, high-resolution 3D printing was really cost prohibitive for a company our size,” says McLaughlin.
-“Now that we have it, we tend to use it for all our projects, and the feedback from our customers has been terrific.
-It’s pretty amazing to see someone’s face when you give them a real model that brings their idea to life.
+McLaughlin strongly believes that having the Objet30 Pro printer is a competitive advantage.
+“Until the Objet30 Pro came to market, high-resolution 3D printing was cost prohibitive for a company our size,” McLaughlin said.
+“Now that we have it, we use it for all our projects and the feedback from our customers has been terrific.
+It’s amazing to see someone’s face when you give them a real model that brings their idea to life.
 It really blows them away.”